-Be it WordPress, Drupal or any other platform, Robots.txt is platform independent, and resides at the root of a domain.
+Be it WordPress, Drupal or any other platform, Robots.txt is universal standard for websites, and it resides at the root of a domain.
 For example: domain.com/Robots.txt

 Now, you must be wondering, what’s Robots.txt file, how to create one, and how to use it for search engine optimization?
-We have already covered few of the questions here, and below I will give more technical details related to Robots file for a site.
+We have already covered few of the questions here, and here you will learn about the tech-side of robots file.

 What is the use of Robots.txt file on a Website?

-Let me start from the basics, all the search engines have bot, which crawl and index your website.
+Let me start from the basics, all the search engines have bots to crawl a website.
 Crawling and indexing are two different term, and if you wish to get in-depth about it, you can read: Google Crawling and indexing.
-When a search engine bot (Google bot, Bing bot, 3rd party search engine crawlers), come to your site following a link, they follow all links on your blog, to deep index your site.
-This is where your sitemap file, also helps them to find more links from your blog.
+When a search engine bot (Google bot, Bing bot, 3rd party search engine crawlers), come to your site following a link or following site map link submitted in webmaster dashboard, they follow all the links on your blog to crawl and index your site.

 When a search engine bots come on your blog, they have a limited resources to crawl your site.
 If they can’t crawl all the pages on your Website in given resources, they will stop crawling, and this will hamper your indexing.
-This is one reason, at times many pages from your blog are not part of search engine.
 Now, at the same time there are many part of your website, that you don’t want search engine bots to crawl.
 For example, your Wp-admin folder, your admin dashboard or other pages, which are not useful for search engines.
 Using robots.txt, you are directing search engine crawlers (bots), to not to crawl such area of your website.
 This will not only speed up crawling of your blog, but will also help in deep crawling of your inner-pages.